🏠 Whinself on Home Assistant

 Important: If you change the

-value, make sure to expose that port in theports
+portinvalue, make sure to expose that port in theportssection of the add-on configuration.

-Example ports
+Example ports section:

 ports: